-The USA-based firm comes top of the list in a ranking of overall leadership in the themes that matter most among defence companies.
+The USA-based company comes top of the list in a ranking of overall leadership in the themes that matter most among defense companies.

 These themes, which can be defined as any issues that keep CEOs awake at night, describe technological, macroeconomic and industry-specific challenges that companies are currently facing, as well as the opportunities they create.
 GlobalData’s Thematic Research ecosystem identifies and tracks these challenges, and how they create the long-term winners and losers of the mining industry.

-Leidos scored highly in several themes, particularly when it comes to China Impact, Autonomous Vehicles, High-Intensity Warfare, Hypersonic Technologies and Artificial Intelligence, where it received top marks of five out of five.
+Leidos scored highly in several themes, particularly when it comes to China Impact, Autonomous Vehicles, High Intensity Warfare, Hypersonic Technologies, Artificial Intelligence and Internet of Military Things, where it received top marks of five out of five.

-Leidos received scores of four for Drones, ESG and M&A; three for India Impact; and two for COVID-19 performances.
+Leidos received scores of four for Drones, ESG, M&A and Soldier Modernization performances.

 These scores represent GlobalData analysts’ assessments of the competitiveness of each company regarding a particular theme.
 They are then weighted based on their importance and used to create the final industry ranking.

-Leidos is followed in our ranking by Boeing, GE and Lockheed Martin.
+Leidos is followed in our ranking by Raytheon Technologies, Boeing and Northrop Grumman.

 The interactive graphic below allows you to compare company ratings across the 10 themes in question.
 The higher up a company is on the list, the better positioned it is to weather disruption in the future, while the companies at the bottom are more vulnerable to disruptive threats.

 Click on any of the companies to compare them across all the themes in our analysis.